lmondada/dphil-thesis/content/01_intro/02_contributions.md

 The runtime complexity is dominated by an exponential scaling in maximal pattern width $w$.
 Meanwhile, the advantage of our approach over matching one pattern at a time grows with the number of patterns $\ell$.
 It is thus of particular interest for matching numerous small width patterns.
-In the case of quantum circuits, the width of the patterns is given by the number of qubits.

 We illustrate this point by comparing our approach to a standard algorithm that matches one pattern at a time @Jiang1998, with runtime complexity